 Hence, the point at which this tragic conflict arises is likely to be rather more distant than Miller’s argument implies.

 We may conclude this section by posing a further question for Miller that arises in the context of the tragic fact that even if refugee-protecting states do all that can reasonably be asked of them, there may still be unprotected refugees.
 The question is this: ‘How may such unprotected refugees legitimately act to protect their own human rights?’
 If human rights protecting states have no duty to admit them, what are they entitled to do?
 What obligations they owe to a global structure of rule that leaves them unprotected, beyond not acting in ways that breach the human rights of others?
+Even if we assume, for the sake of argument, Miller’s fair share standard, rather than the human rights standard that I propose, for determining the limits of state duties to admit refugees, we should still adopt this human rights standard for determining the circumstances in which a refugee has a duty to refrain from entering a state.
+In other words, even if a state has no duty to do more than its fair share, as Miller argues, a refugee is still permitted to enter as long as this would not undermine the human rights of residents.

 Economic Migrants

 Miller’s approach to the admission of economic migrants appeals to the norm of mutual advantage constrained by considerations of justice across two dimensions: first, the relationship between migrant and receiving state and, second, the relation between sending state and receiving state.
 The second of these dimensions in which Miller briefly addresses issues of brain drain is held largely in the background on the basis that it is only triggered where the recruitment or admission of migrants would serve to undermine the ability of the sending state to secure the human rights of its own citizens.
-In relation to this second dimension, Miller offers a strong argument for the view that ‘the fact that someone who is applying for admission has skills that would otherwise be employed in her home country to do work that helps to meet the basic needs of her compatriots should be treated as a disqualifying condition, however much her talents are valued by the receiving country.’
-This is but only highlights the point that it isn’t treated in this way and, hence, raises the question of what the states of emigration may legitimately do under these conditions.
-Here Miller only indicates that there may be some (unspecified) circumstances under which is justifiable for high skilled migrants to be bound to a period of service in their home state.
+In relation to this second dimension, Miller offers a strong argument for the view that ‘the fact that someone who is applying for admission has skills that would otherwise be employed in her home country to do work that helps to meet the basic needs of her compatriots should be treated as a disqualifying condition, however much her talents are valued by the receiving country.’ (p.111) This is a defensible liberal view but only highlights the point that it isn’t treated in this way and, hence, raises the question of what the states of emigration may legitimately do under these conditions.
+Here Miller only indicates that there may be some (unspecified) circumstances under which is justifiable for high skilled migrants to be bound to a period of service in their home state (p.198 fn.
+45 & 46).
 The main focus on his discussion concerns the justification of temporary worker programmes (TWPs) in which there is no transfer route to permanent residence and the issue of selection in admissions.

 Miller’s defense of TWPs takes commendably seriously the safeguards that must be in place to protect the immigrant workers who enter under them but still, I think, faces two objections.
 The first arises from his defense of the view that employers

-must pay guestworkers at least the minimum wage that has been fixed for the society as a whole, but the level at which their wage is set above that minimum, and the terms and conditions of employment more generally, provided they are agreed in advance under conditions of full information [and would be agreed under conditions of free consent], need not correspond exactly to what other workers receive.
+must pay guestworkers at least the minimum wage that has been fixed for the society as a whole, but the level at which their wage is set above that minimum, and the terms and conditions of employment more generally, provided they are agreed in advance under conditions of full information [and would be agreed under conditions of free consent], need not correspond exactly to what other workers receive. (p.99)